How to Watch 2023 March Madness: Stream the Men's Sweet 16 Games

 Men's March Madness 2023 Schedule

 68 Division I college basketball teams are playing in the NCAA March Madness tournament.
 The tournament kicked off on Tuesday, March 14 with the First Four games.
-The Sweet 16 for the NCAA men's basketball tournament begins Thursday.
+The Sweet 16 for the NCAA men's basketball tournament begins tonight, March 23.
 Here’s the full NCAA schedule with times and channels for each game during this year's tournament:

 Sweet 16 (Thursday, March 23)